 Although there are countless scary and spooky aspects of an ERP implementation – many of which lead to ERP failure or lawsuits – some are more alarming than others.
 When we think of ERP failures, we often think about blowing through budgets halfway through implementation, people not learning the new system or operations being shut down for an extended period after go-live.
 While these are bone-chilling indeed, there are a number of frightening situations that typically precede and lead to those doomsday scenarios.

-Below are three of the scariest things you can hear before or during an ERP implementation:
+Below are two of the scariest things you can hear before or during an ERP implementation:

 - “The executive team isn’t on board with this project.”
 One of the biggest failure points of ERP implementations is a lack of executive buy-in, alignment and support.
 While most executive teams have to be on board to some degree to approve the budget and resources for an ERP implementation, this is a minimal price of entry.
 In addition to budget and resource approval, executives have to take an active role in making operational decisions on how the software will be used to transform the business, providing oversight to the project and clearly communicating the vision and expected business benefits of the new ERP system to the rest of the organization.
 Many decisions and oversight functions simply can’t be delegated to lower-level project resources so without this active level of executive support and involvement, your ERP project is doomed to fail.